11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 1. Consider the seasons

 • Summer in Melbourne is so much fun – there are plenty of events on and the warmer weather is making everyone happy!
 Daylight savings is in effect, so you can squeeze a whole lot more into longer days.
-The downsides: crowds and (sometimes) stinking-hot weather.
+The downsides: crowds (so book hotels well in advance) and stinking-hot weather.

 • In autumn, the leaves in Melbourne start to change, making for some beautiful leaf-peeping around the city.
 The weather is (usually) fairly mild around March and April, but May cools right down and is the month with the highest rainfall.
 (If it does rain on your visit to Melbourne, check out a few ideas for indoor activities in Melbourne.)